davisshaver/tech-docs/wordpress-development/ads.md

 Polar is implemented for branded content.
 This integration consists of two Polar touch points:
 * [Media Voice](https://mediavoice.com/present) (Polar CMS): This is where ad sales team populates data
 * [Plugin to generate script](http://plugin.mediavoice.com/bookmarklet/ui/index.html#)
-Handlebar template: Polar uses handlebar js to generate the ad.
+Handlebar template: Polar uses handlebar.js to generate the ad.
+You can use the Plugin site by Polar to generate the template.

 Polar ad templates implemented as of 03/19:
 - Homepage